 This VAT reclaim method is one of the easiest for HMRC to check, and catch companies on.
 You may be shocked how many companies forget to pay the fuel scale charge.
 Even when they do, they often don’t update the amounts when the fuel scale charge changes.

-You can reclaim VAT paid on other things you have bought for your company vans or cars.
+You can reclaim VAT paid on other things you’ve bought for your company vans or cars, such as AdBlue and oil, running and maintenance costs or off-street parking.

 If your drivers pay for AdBlue, oil, road tolls and bridge tolls with the company fuel card, the dates and amounts will be logged in your fuel card provider’s management software.